 65% of the participating companies report that their topline turnover is currently growing, coming back up after a big dip in 2017.
 The industry is even more bullish about next year with the figures rising again.
 Currently, turnover growth among the benchmarking companies is averaging out at +5%, up from +3% last year, with a prediction that the rate will accelerate to +6% next year.

 80% of the participating companies are currently in profit.
 As with turnover, this a better figure than in 2017 and is forecast to rise again next year.
 Looking at the actual profit margins of those companies that are in the black, these are averaging 9% now with 11% predicted for next year.
 Despite all the pressures, the media business is still delivering profit margins that many other industries would kill for.
 Yet this is the result on ongoing and grinding cost control which is now baked into the culture of most companies.

-With turnover growing faster than headcount, the industry’s productivity figures are increasing, but many people are finding the pressures intense.
-A common theme running through the survey is that there are simply not enough people resources to get through the “to do” list which continues to grow longer and longer as the delivery deadlines get shorter and shorter.
+The headcount metric is the one that dived most dramatically in 2017 – clearly a year when major staff culls took place.
+With turnover growing faster than headcount, the industry’s productivity figures are increasing, but many companies are finding the pressures intense.
+A common theme running through the survey is that there are simply not enough people resources to get through the “to do” list, which continues to grow longer and longer at the same time as the delivery deadlines get shorter and shorter.

-The industry is continuing to invest in marketing, but this spend is being spread more thinly across an increasing range of areas.
+The marketing budget metric is the only one that is down year-on-year: 42% of companies are stating that their spend on advertising & promotion, customer research, etc. is increasing.
+This figure is down from 48% last year.
+Not only is the industry’s spend falling, but that spend is being spread more thinly across an increasing range of areas.
 It is also clear that it is development areas, typically digital, which are drawing money out of more established, legacy activities – the print newsstand being a prime example for many Consumer publishers.

 Back to news